 6. Follow your own data retention policy

 As part of your recruiting data privacy statement you will need to define your data retention policy - or, how long you intend to keep recruiting data.
-If you choose to set a policy of deleting data, make sure you set up procedures to ensure you do what your recruitment data privacy statement says you are going to do.

 7. Create procedures to handle individual privacy requests